bajamircea/bajamircea.github.io/_posts/2018-03-16-destructor-language-rules.markdown

 ---
 layout: post
-title: 'Destructors: Language Rules in C++11/17'
+title: 'Destructors: Exception Safety Language Rules in C++11/17'
 categories: coding cpp
 ---

-This is the first of three articles about C++ destructors.
-It describes current language rules in C++11/17 for the layman.

-# Introduction

-This is the first of three articles about C++ destuctors.
+Summary of the C++11/17 language rules related to destructor exception safety.
 We'll look at the language rules as informal as possible without going into too much legalese.

 # Rule 1: Orderly destruction on (unexceptional) completion